jakearchibald/jakearchibald.com/static-build/posts/2021/06/encoding-data-for-post-requests/index.md

 console.log(searchParams.toString());
 ```

-The constructor also accepts an array of name/value pairs:
+The constructor also accepts an array of name/value pairs, or an iterator that yields name/value pairs:

 ```js
 const searchParams = new URLSearchParams([